neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

-    "key_l": "If present, include the key for 'may leave before time shown' (L) ", "key_f": "If present, include the key for flag stops", "key_tz": "If present, include the key for time zones", "key_bus": "If present, include the key for the bus icon", "use_bus_icon_in_cells": "If present, use the bus icon in time cells for buses.
+    "key_l": "If present, include the key for 'may leave before time shown' (L) ", "key_f": "If present, include the key for flag stops", "key_tz": "If present, include the key for time zones", "mountain_standard_time": "include information about Arizona not using Daylight Savings Time", "atlantic_time": "include the Atlantic time zone for Halifax", "key_bus": "If present, include the key for the bus icon", "use_bus_icon_in_cells": "If present, use the bus icon in time cells for buses.
 Otherwise, don't.", "all_stations_accessible": "The key should say that all stations are accessible, rather than putting the icons for accessible and inaccessible.
 Used to save the space of the access column; please don't do this unless you need the space."